amanharwara/altus/README.md

 #### Mac

 Mac packages will take more time to get released because I do not own a proper Mac and have to use a virtual machine to package the app.
 Installation for Mac is simple.
-All you have to do is install the provided `.dmg` file.
+All you have to do is open the provided `.dmg` file and once it is opened, drag the Altus icon into the "Applications" folder.

 ### For Developers